ballerina-platform/ballerina-dev-website/learn/guides/managing-dependencies.md

 Updating the versions of the existing dependencies, adding dependency entries related to a newly-added import statement, and deleting entries of a removed import statement are handled by the CLI itself.

-## Using dependencies from the Local Repository
+## Using Dependencies from the Local Repository

 The local repository is useful to test a package that is in the development phase or else for fixing bugs.
 To specify a dependency from the local repository, first, you need to publish it to the local repository by following the steps below.